GLOBAL MARKETS-Asian shares hit 4-month high as U.S., China recoveries gather pace

 Sino-U.S. diplomatic tensions have also cast a shadow.

-The U.S. State Department warned top American companies including Walmart , Apple and Amazon.com Inc over risks faced from maintaining supply chains associated with human rights abuses in China's western Xinjiang province.
+The U.S. State Department warned top American companies including Walmart WMT.N, Apple AAPL.O and Amazon.com Inc AMZN.O over risks faced from maintaining supply chains associated with human rights abuses in China's western Xinjiang province.

 "China will keep a hard line stance towards the next year when the Chinese Communist Party will celebrate its 100th anniversary since its founding," said Akira Takei, a bond fund manager at Asset Management One.